Try this first—many issues resolve without tools.

 Tools are for measured checks only.
 Live AC and charged capacitors can shock or start a fire.
 If a step is outside your training, stop forcing progress and continue in When to stop DIY below.

-Regularly clean or replace air filters to maintain airflow.
+Regularly check and replace air filters to ensure proper airflow.

 RV AC Not Cooling | RV AC Freezing Up | RV AC Low Voltage Problems | RV AC Capacitor Failure | RV AC Compressor Not Turning On | RV AC Fan Running But No Cold Air | RV AC Thermostat Problems | RV AC Short Cycling | RV Mini Split Air Conditioner | RV HVAC Hub